The Importance of Diversification in Investing

 3. Regularly Rebalance Your Portfolio: As markets shift, ensure your asset allocation aligns with your risk tolerance and financial goals.

-4. Consider Professional Advice: A financial advisor specializing in retirement planning can help tailor a strategy to your needs.
+4. Consider Professional Advice: An investment advisor experienced in retirement planning can help tailor a strategy to your needs.

 Source: Bloomberg.com